lescipi/blog/content/post/MCMC_TFP/index.md

-For more material on this subject consult [Thomas' Blog](https://twiecki.io/), [Bayesian Methods for Hacker book](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Ch1_Introduction_TFP.ipynb), [Duke University STAT course page](http://people.duke.edu/~ccc14/sta-663-2017/20A_MCMC.html), and [this lecture notes](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/johansen/teaching/mcm-2007.pdf) for a technical review of Monte Carlo Methods.
+For more material on this subject consult [Thomas Wiecki's Blog](https://twiecki.io/), [Bayesian Methods for Hacker book](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Ch1_Introduction_TFP.ipynb), [Duke University STAT course page](http://people.duke.edu/~ccc14/sta-663-2017/20A_MCMC.html), and [this lecture notes](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/johansen/teaching/mcm-2007.pdf) for a technical review of Monte Carlo Methods.
 The material covered here was inspired by Thomas Wiecki's [blogpost](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).

 In a future blogpost I will discuss in more detail both the TFP implemetation of MCMC methods and the diagnostics of the MCMC procedure.